OverTheWireOrg/OverTheWire-website/wargames/bandit/bandit28.md

 ---
 Level Goal
 ----------
+There is a git repository at `ssh://bandit27-git@localhost`.
+The password for the user `bandit27-git` is the same as for the user `bandit27`.

-There is a bare git repository at `~/repo.git`.
-Clone it and find the password for the next level.
+Clone the repository and find the password for the next level.
-This time someone cleaned up a bit.

-Hint: To clone the repository you have to use the `file://` protocol handler.

 Commands you may need to solve this level